DrDelin/Youtube-Downloader-Android/README.md

      * Search your torrent
      * Select share option followed by select Termux
      * File starts downloading
-     * After 100% download Select Ctrl and C (ctrl + c) in termux to avoid seeding or data loss
+     * After 100% download Select Ctrl and C (ctrl + c) in termux or exit the app in notification to avoid seeding or data loss